 My experience is extremely varied.
 I’ve worked across different industries in the corporate and SME world and of course, I am a business owner too!

-I understand the challenges business face and how running your own business is never easy, and it’s why I have created a couple of different options to help people.
+I understand the challenges businesses face and how running your own business is never easy, and that’s why I have created a couple of different options to help people.

 “I had a few issues swirling around in my head and just needed someone in the same line of work to bounce my idea around with.” – Michelle